A $10,000 First Home Owner Grant (FHOG) is available when you buy or build your first new home.

 Additionally, to receive the FHOG at least one applicant must:

-- Intend to live in the home as their principal place of residence (PPR) for at least 12 continuous months, starting within 12 months of settlement or completion of construction.
+- Must occupy the home as their principal place of reside (PPR) for at least 12 months, commencing within 12 months of settlement or completion of construction.

 - Be aged 18 or over (discretionary).